MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

     + Bug Fixes:
         + When using rxDataStep, new variables created in a transformation no longer inherit the rxLowHigh attribute of the variable used to create them.
         + rxGetInfo was failing when an extended class of RxXdfData was used.
-        + rxGetVarInfo now respects the ‘newName’ element of colInfo for non-xdf data sources.
+        + rxGetVarInfo now respects the `newName` element of colInfo for non-xdf data sources.
-        + If ‘inData’ for rxDataStep is a non-xdf data source that contains a colInfo specification using ‘newName’, the ‘newName’ should now be used for ‘varsToKeep’ and ‘varsToDrop’.
+        + If `inData` for rxDataStep is a non-xdf data source that contains a colInfo specification using `newName`, the `newName` should now be used for `varsToKeep` and `varsToDrop`.
     + Deprecated and Defunct.
-        + ‘NIEDERR’ is no longer supported as a type of random number generator.
+        + `NIEDERR` is no longer supported as a type of random number generator.
-        + ‘scheduleOnce’ is now defunct for rxPredict.rxDForest and rxPredict.rxBTrees.
+        + `scheduleOnce` is now defunct for rxPredict.rxDForest and rxPredict.rxBTrees.
-        + The compute context ‘RxLsfCluster’ is now defunct.
+        + The compute context `RxLsfCluster` is now defunct.
-        + The compute context ‘RxHpcServer’ is now deprecated
+        + The compute context `RxHpcServer` is now deprecated

 + DevelopR - The R Productivity Environment (the IDE provided with Revolution R Enterprise on Windows) is not deprecated, but it will be removed from future versions of Microsoft R Services.